beatriznonato/products-catalog/README.md

 <p>
   Develop a platform where the user needs to enter an address within a field and be redirected to a product list page.
   Therefore, it will be necessary to create 2 simple screens consuming and sending data to Zé's API.

-  This project was developed in react, but it doesn't use create-react-app, but webpack settings.
+  This project was developed in react, but it <b>doesn't use create-react-app</b>, but webpack settings.
 </p>

 ## Full description of the challenge